tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/Authorization.md

 #### Creating a Policy

-Here is, a totally valid but not common way, of how to create a policy that requires users to be authenticated, using the [AuthorizationPolicy](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authorization.authorizationpolicy) class.
+A policy can be created using the [AuthorizationPolicy](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authorization.authorizationpolicy) class.
+This is a totally valid but not a common way.

+In the following example a policy created using the `AuthorizationPolicy` class requires users to be authenticated.

 ```
 List<IAuthorizationRequirement> Requirements = new() { new DenyAnonymousAuthorizationRequirement() };